Speak to a qualified cancer nurse

 In some circumstances, such as if you aren’t well enough for a biopsy, mucus or fluid from your lungs may be checked for abnormal cells.

-The biopsy sample may be tested for genetic changes or specific proteins in the cancer cells (biomarkers).
+Biopsy samples may be tested for gene changes or specific proteins in the cancer cells (biomarkers).
 These tests are known as molecular tests and they help work out which drugs may work best in treating the cancer.

-The presence and amount of certain proteins found in the biopsy sample from a NSCLC may suggest the cancer will respond to immunotherapy.
-The most common protein tested for is called PD-L1.
+Proteins – If certain proteins are found in the biopsy sample from a NSCLC, the cancer may respond to immunotherapy.
+The most common protein tested for is called PD-L1 (programmed death ligand-1).